 The application of the plaster must be performed only on dry surfaces.
 Avoid, therefore, application on walling wet from rain, frozen or with unset concrete.
 Do not apply the plaster with temperatures less than 4°C as this can delay significantly the hardening of the plaster and, consequently, the application of finishings.

-A week before applying the plaster, use grouting to close gaps greater than 2 cm between the blocks to eavoid thick layering of plaster, which can lead to crazing.
+The week before applying plaster, close any gaps caused by incorrect laying with mortar in order to avoid notable thicknesses of plaster which might result in areas of crazing.
 The walls should be adequately levelled and squared during installation as the application of thicknesses of plaster to straighten and square off walling is inconceivable and ineffective.

 A thicknesses of plaster greater of 2 cm may lead to the formation of cracks and crazing.
 Where it is necessary to apply plaster thicker than 2 cm, it is essential that it is applied in two coats separated by at least 28 days.